 Relationship requires there to be NO CHANGE in T & P

 Ammonia burns in oxygen to form nitric oxide (NO) & water vapor.
-How many liters of NO are obtained from 1.0 liter of ammonia at the same temperature and pressure?
-How many liters of water vapor are obtained?
+How many liters of water vapor are obtained from 2.0 liters of ammonia assuming there is no change in temperature and pressure?

 Write the balanced chemical equation